raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its Discovery Relay link subscription, thereby indicating its support of Discoery Relay, and its desire to receive inbound mDNS packets over that DSO session {{?I-D.ietf-dnssd-mdns-relay}}.
+packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its Discovery Relay link subscription, thereby indicating its support of Discovery Relay, and its desire to receive inbound mDNS packets over that DSO session {{?I-D.ietf-dnssd-mdns-relay}}.

 ***